wonderlandpark/dokdo/README.md

 Executes commands at your system shell.

-Dokdo detects your `SHELL` environment variable(process.env.SHELL) or using powershell for Windows platform.
-You could stop running command by Button.
+Dokdo detects your `SHELL` environment variable(process.env.SHELL) or uses powershell for Windows platform.
+You could abort running process by a Button.

 The execution terminates automatically after 3 minutes.

 ### `> dokdo [cat] <argument>`

 Reads a file from your file system.
+Pass your file path.
+(Ex: /home/dokdo/bot.js)

 ### `> dokdo [curl] <argument>`